rwggomes/images-scraper/readme.md

 ## Output Structure

-* Scraped data is saved in the `/output/` directory.
+* Scraped data is saved to the `/output/` directory.
-* Image files are stored under `/assets/[label]-[timestamp]/`.
+* Downloaded images are saved under `/assets/[label]-[timestamp]/`

+  * When `--limit > 1`, images are grouped in subfolders by page: `page-1/`, `page-2/`, etc.
-* Log messages are written to `scraper.log`.
+* Logs are written to `scraper.log`.

 ---

 ## Development Notes

-* All scraping constants (e.g. retry delays, filename limits) are stored in `config/constants.js`.
+* All scraping constants (e.g., delays, limits, paths) are defined in `config/constants.js`
-* CLI configurations are managed in `config/cli.js`.
+* CLI definitions and validation are managed in `config/cli.js`
-* Each module is independent and testable.
+* Image filenames are sanitized and de-duplicated
+* Code is organized into small, testable modules
-* Built with Puppeteer using the stealth plugin to avoid basic bot detection.
+* Built with Puppeteer and `puppeteer-extra` using the stealth plugin for bot evasion

 ---